 Roll Off Containers

-Construction and demolition waste collection is best served by County Waste and Recycling’s professional roll off service.
+Construction and demolition waste collection in our Service Area is best served by County Waste and Recycling’s professional roll off service.
 The bulky, non-compactible waste that construction projects create, such as paper, sawdust, wooden crates and many other materials, are easily hauled away in these high-capacity steel boxes.

 Roll off containers can be hand-fed thanks to their large 7-foot rear doors, and will also accommodate forklifts for depositing extremely bulky or heavy materials.
 Construction and demolition waste collection roll off service containers entails hauling/returning by County Waste and Recycling on a predetermined schedule or on an as needed basis.